legacy10000/Schedule-Project/README.md

 - Display the users schedule for that day as a small side application similar to widgets found on mobile devices
 - Allow users to click and drag slots in the schedule to shift if something urgent comes up
 - Remind the users on Sunday to set their schedule for the week
+- Notify users when attempting to schedule a slot that is already scheduled that there is a conflict

 These are the end game goals for the project, hence some may be out of my scope at the moment, but I will work hard towards them at least.